WP1 - Project Management

 The acquired imagery data is photogrammetric processed to obtain a high resolution mapping of Chalastra plain (Greece), integrated with low resolution SRTM data for nearby zones.

-Task 3.3 Support to workshop with stakeholder and KnowRiskFlood in the Chalastra plain
+Task 3.3 - Support to workshop with stakeholders and KnowRiskFlood in the Chalastra plain

 WP3 provides support for the stakeholder workshop and the implementation of the KnowRIskFlood risk communication campaign in the Chalastra region